 But the LORD God called to the man, "Where are you?"
-(Gen 3:9)
+(Genesis 3:9)

 God asked this question of the first man, Adam.
 Of course, He already knew the answer to the question.
 For God, it really was a rhetorical question.
 Afterall, God is all-knowing!